Isatuximab: Metabolism

-Isatuximab-irfc is likely to be metabolized through catabolic pathways into smaller peptides.
+Isatuximab is likely to be metabolized through catabolic pathways into smaller peptides.
 When isatuximab is at a constant state it is expected that the ≥99% elimination will occur approximately two months after the last dose was administered.
 The clearance percentage diminished when the dosages were increased over time, as well as when multiple doses were administered.
-However, the elimination of isatuximab-irfc did not differ when applied as a single agent or as a combination therapy.
+However, the elimination of isatuximab did not differ when applied as a single agent or as a combination therapy.

 Toxicity

 A dose-limiting toxicity (DLT) has been characterized as the development of any of the following: grade ≥ 3 non-hematologic toxicity; grade 4 neutropenia or grade 4 thrombocytopenia lasting more than 5 days; grade ≥ 2 allergic reactions or hypersensitivity (i.e., infusion reactions); or any other toxicity considered to be dose-limiting by the investigators or sponsor.
 Grade ≤ 2 infusion reactions were excluded from the DLT definition, because, with suitable care, patients that had a grade 2 infusion reaction prior to completion of the infusion were able to finalize isatuximab administration.

-There is no recommended reduced dose of isatuximab-irfc.
+There is no recommended reduced dose of isatuximab.
 In the eventuality of hematological toxicity it may be necessary to delay administration so that the blood count may be recovered.
 Although there is no counteracting agent for isatuximab, clinical experience with overdoses is seemingly nonexistent as well.
 Overdose symptoms will probably be in line with the side effects attached to isatuximab.
 Therefore, infusion reactions, gastrointestinal disturbances and an elevated risk of infections may occur.
 It is necessary to carefully monitor the patient in case of an overdose and to employ clinically indicated symptomatic and supportive procedures.

-No studies have been conducted with isatuximab concerning carcinogenicity, genotoxicity or fertility.

 Pregnancy

-When given to pregnant women isatuximab-irfc can cause fetal injury, due to the mechanism of action.
+When given to pregnant women isatuximab can cause fetal injury, due to the mechanism of action.
 It can precipitate depletion of immune cells as well as decreased bone density in the fetus.
-Pregnant women are therefore notified of the potential risks to a fetus, and women that are able to reproduce are advised to use effective contraceptives during treatment and at least five months subsequent to the last dose of isatuximab-irfc.
+Pregnant women are therefore notified of the potential risks to a fetus, and women that are able to reproduce are advised to use effective contraceptives during treatment and at least five months subsequent to the last dose of isatuximab.

-Furthermore, it is not recommended to combine isatuximab-irfc with pomalidomide in women that are carrying a child, because pomalidomide may cause birth defects and death of the unborn child.
+Furthermore, it is not recommended to combine isatuximab with pomalidomide in women that are carrying a child, because pomalidomide may cause birth defects and death of the unborn child.